 - 7.1.1 There was strong support in the local community for small businesses, and in particular, those businesses that provide a service and/or employment locally.
 There was also support for people wishing to set up new businesses and in particular, support for small business units and workshops to enable people to work in the local area. - 7.1.2 There is a recognition, particularly with changes to farming policy following the UK's departure from the EU, that farms and rural businesses may need to change and diversify to cope with these changes. - 7.1.3 The LNP aims to support local businesses which promote prosperity and employment in the Parish, or provide a service to the Parish.
-Policy LNP2 will support local business in the Neighbourhood Area. - 7.1.4 The Parish Council also plan to register certain businesses and facilities as Assets of Community Value which will afford those services some protection if they become available for sale (See 13.0-Community Projects).
+Policy LNP2 will support local business in the Neighbourhood Area. - 7.1.4 The Parish Council also plan to register certain businesses and facilities as Assets of Community Value which will afford the community six months to determine if they can raise the finance to purchase the asset if they become available for sale (See 14 Community Projects).